top of page

 Figure 4: In order to create further mirrored pitch sets, the highest and lowest pitch sets are then mirrored against newly chosen mirror points.
 The uppermost pitch set is then mirrored upwards again, and the lowermost pitch set is mirrored downwards.
 This can be repeated as needed, until a suitable register-specific pitch set is generated.
 The diagram above shows a full register-specific pitch set in its final state.

 Depending on which mirror points are chosen, the generated pitches can be widely varied or kept reasonably restrained with only minor chromatic variations.
 The mirror points can be freely chosen, meaning that any amount of pitch variations can be achieved.
-These pitches, fixed in their register, can then be used in compositions.
+These pitches, fixed in their register, can then be used as a basis for musical materials.

-Research into further uses and developments of this technique is ongoing.
+Research into further developments of this technique is ongoing.

 James M. Clay